Authentication Flow

 tumapply-client -

-Three test users with password login:
+Test users with password login:

-Username Password Role admin1adminADMINprofessor1professorPROFESSORapplicant1applicantAPPLICANT
+Realm Username Password Role tumidpldapadmin1adminADMINtumidpldapprofessor1professorPROFESSORtumidpldapprofessor2professorPROFESSORtumidpldapemployee1employeeEMPLOYEEtumidpldapemployee2employeeEMPLOYEEexternal-loginapplicant1applicantAPPLICANTexternal-loginapplicant2applicantAPPLICANTexternal-loginapplicant3applicantAPPLICANT

 These users can authenticate with a password and receive a valid access token (JWT).